AmaniAppNest/DynoNetTopology/README.md

 DynoNetTopology is a computational physics framework for connecting the dynamics of complex physical and biological systems with quantum-sensing models, dynamic network analysis, and multiscale topological analysis.

+## Executable Example

+A concrete implementation is provided in [`examples/brain_nv_pipeline.py`](examples/brain_nv_pipeline.py).

+The example demonstrates the connection between NV-center sensing, simulated measurements, dynamic network construction, and Digital Map generation.

+See [`examples/README.md`](examples/README.md) for the methodological explanation and interpretation of the example.

-The framework is organized as a modular pipeline:
+## The framework is organized as a modular pipeline:

 ```text
 Physical / Biological System